lenjoseph/lg_equity_research/README.md

 # Running in Docker

+IMPORTANT: Currently the project is configured to use a lightweight embedding model (`all-MiniLM-L6-v2`).
+When building the docker image, this model will download once and get cached.
+If you choose to modify the embedding model to a larger option it will result in significant increases to image size and build time.
+To use a larger model it is recommended to host the model locally and map it to the built container using a volume mount.

 To create a local docker container to run the application, follow these steps:

 1. Hydrate env variables in a new .env file (variables are specified in the env.dev file, langsmith is unnecessary for docker)